liam2/liam2/doc/usersguide/source/processes.rst

 gumbel(loc=0.0, scale=1.0, size=None)
   Gumbel distribution, also known as the Smallest Extreme Value (SEV) distribution.
-See :numpy:`random.gumbel` for details.
+See :numpy_random:`random.gumbel` for details.

   .. versionadded:: 0.8.1